Skip to main content

 • University approval, if granted, is contingent upon the current state of affairs in the country/region and the University reserves the right to change program approval at any time based on changing conditions AND participants will be advised of this.

-• Understands that if an exception to the University International Travel Policy is approved by the Provost, it is a one-time exception and does apply to possible future travel or programs.
+• Understands that if an exception to the University International Travel Policy is approved by the Provost, it is a one-time exception and does not apply to possible future travel or programs.

 • In the event of significant changes to the travel or itinerary after approval, will submit updated details to the Office of the Associate Provost for International Programs for review and approval.